Lake Kegonsa State Park

-Lake Kegonsa State Park is a state park of Wisconsin, United States, on the northeast shore of Lake Kegonsa.
+Lake Kegonsa State Park is a state park in Wisconsin, United States, on the northeast shore of Lake Kegonsa.
 It is located in Dane County southeast of Madison, Wisconsin.
-The park consists of forest, prairie, and wetlands.
+The park consists of a mix of oak woodland, prairie, and wetlands.
 Known for its campground, beach, and approximately 5 mi of hiking trails, the park offers swimming, fishing, water-skiing, sailing, and a boat landing.